 This first season will be called Operation: Nightfall, and it will bring us much news.
 At the content level, the most noteworthy are two new maps, one available from next Tuesday, and another later.
 The same applies to the characters, which will again be paid (not their abilities), beginning with Ruby (able to steal crypto-currency enemy corpses) and the unknown Lynx.
 Not to mention new weapons and cosmetic elements.

-This season will bring other changes at the structure level, starting with a total change of menu interface, along with improvements in communication, the system for creating private items, etc. The PvE mode will be greatly improved, thanks to an advanced AI that will replicate human tactics, which will make these games more intense.
+This season will bring other changes at the structure level, starting with a total change of menu interface, along with improvements in communication, the system for creating private items, etc. The PvE mode will be greatly improved, thanks to an advanced AI replicating human tactics, making these games more intense.

 In addition, there will be a new seasonal progression system, temporary challenges, and even a Battle Pass to access the paid content (the characters and unique challenges), which will allow the studio to continue offering more seasons in the future.
 I hope that the game will stay alive and kicking, as it is key in any multiplayer game, and more so with the small size of the PSVR community compared to traditional users.